-Fitness Trainer Kayla Itsines Flaunts Chiselled Abs In Close-Up Snap
+Fitness Trainer Kayla Itsines Flaunts Chiseled Abs In Close-Up Snap

-Australian fitness trainer Kayla Itsines tantalized her 12.2 million Instagram followers with a close-up shot of her chiselled abs.
-The picture was one of the three slides in her latest Instagram update, which was all about core training and working on her abs after giving birth.
+Australian fitness trainer Kayla Itsines tantalized her 12.2 million Instagram followers with a close-up shot of her chiseled abs.
+The picture was one of the three slides in her latest update, which was all about core training and working on her abs after giving birth.

 In the snap, Kayla was sprawled out on the wooden floor of a studio space.
-She rocked a pair of neon yellow leggings that sat low on her hips, with the waistband coming to just below her belly button.
+She rocked a pair of neon yellow leggings that sat low on her hips, with the waistband coming to just below her navel.
 She paired the leggings with a matching sports bra in the same neon hue, and finished off the ensemble with a delicate gold necklace.

-Kayla placed one hand on her chest as she showed off her chiselled abs in the photo.
+Kayla placed one hand on her chest as she showed off her chiseled abs in the photo.
 Her face was just barely visible in the shot, allowing her abs to be the focal point of the picture.
-Her stomach was flat and featured defined abdominal muscles that were clearly visible under her bronzed skin.
+Her stomach was flat and featured defined abdominal muscles that were clearly seen under her bronzed skin.

-She followed up the sizzling snap with two short videos that showed her doing various core exercises that targeting the abdominal muscles.
+She followed up the sizzling snap with two short videos that showed her doing various core exercises that target the abdominal muscles.
 In one video, she was in a simple studio as she cycled through moves like straight-leg raises and an incline plank using a bench.
 In the second video, she showed her fans some of her own favorite moves that target the abs, including scissors and a variation on a standard crunch.
 She accompanied the post with a caption that discussed her journey to regaining her core strength post-pregnancy.

 View this post on Instagram